Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Appendix

-where the second term contains the CRP orbital gradient, $\underline{\mathcal{V}}^{(1)}_0$, with elements
+where the second term contains the CRP orbital gradient, $\underline{\mathcal{V}}^{(1)}_\mathrm{rhf}$, with elements

-The individual terms of the Taylor series are conveniently obtained by evaluating the Baker-Campbell-Hausdorff (BCH) expansion of the unitary orbital rotation transformation and sorting terms in powers of orbital rotation parameters.
-The first term in Eq.\eqref{eq.crp_rhf_energy}, which simply gives
+The individual terms of Eq.\eqref{eq.taylor} are conveniently obtained by evaluating the Baker-Campbell-Hausdorff (BCH) expansion of the unitary orbital rotation transformation in Eq.\eqref{eq.crp_rhf_energy} and sort terms in powers of orbital rotation parameters.
+The first term of Eq.\eqref{eq.crp_rhf_energy} leads to

 whereas the second term gives